Quantum ergodicity on the Bruhat-Tits building for $\text{PGL}(3, F)$ in the Benjamini-Schramm limit: Bounding the sum over

 \subsection{Ancillary propositions and lemmas}

-In this subsection, we collect a sequence of Propositions and Lemmas which will allow us to prove Theorem \ref{main_thm}.
+In this subsection, we collect a sequence of Propositions and Lemmas which will allow us to prove Theorems \ref{main_thm} and \ref{main_thm2}.
 In cases where these results have straightforward or non-technical proofs, we include them here; otherwise we defer the proof to a later section.